-Whilst the Regional Council's forestry operations, including harvesting, are not covered by this plan (forestry activities are subject to the provisions of The Greater Wellington Regional Council Plantation Forest Working Plan, approved by full Council in 2003, as well as district and regional plans) recreation and policies relating to the use of the 160 hectare area recognised as park, for forestry operations, are included in within this plan.
+Whilst the Regional Council's forestry operations, including harvesting, are not covered by this plan (forestry activities are subject to the provisions of Plantation Forest Working Plan, prepared pursuant to the Wellington Regional Water Board Act 1992 as well as district and regional plans) recreation and policies relating to the use of the 160 hectare area recognised as park, for forestry operations, are included in within this plan.

-The majority of the trees on the two mature forestry blocks on Battle Hill (about 58 hectares) are due for logging, much of which will have to be transported through the park unless alternative access becomes available as part of potential wind farming operations.
-If access through the park is required for forestry or forestry and wind farming purposes, a road will be formed that is generally in accordance with map 5.
-The first potential forestry requirement for access will be when the large block (157 hectares) falls due for harvest.
+The majority of the trees on the two mature forestry blocks on Battle Hill (about 58 hectares) are due for logging, much of which will have to be transported through the park and back into the Akatarawa Forest If access through the park is required for forestry, a road will be formed that is generally in accordance with map 5.

+The first potential forestry requirement for access from Paekakariki Hill Road will be when the large block (157 hectares) falls due for harvest.
 In the absence of any alternative, up to half of this volume will need to be transported out through the park.
 This is currently programmed for 2020/21.

-It is recognised that the imminent logging operations will have an impact on the park, both, visually, aesthetically and environmentally, and the Regional Council will endeavour to mitigate these impacts wherever possible.
+It is recognised that the imminent logging operations will have an impact on the park, visually, aesthetically and environmentally, and the Regional Council will endeavour to mitigate these impacts wherever possible.
 Mitigation measures include sediment control, replanting, and protection of the riparian margins.